gotchoices/MyCHIPs/doc/sim-docker.md

 profile (see command examples below).
 This allows you to save a certain state for later analysis or debugging.

-Before starting, note that the simulator runs docker containers in development mode by default.
+Before starting, note that the simulator runs docker containers in development mode by default (see develop option in config.dock).
-This means they will be accessing the live filesystem as described in [this section](work-hacking.md).
+In this mode, MyCHIPs processes will be accessing the live filesystem as described in [this section](work-hacking.md).
-It is also important that "npm install" has run once, under Linux, in this filesystem, creating node_modules.
+It is also important that "npm install" has run at least once, under Linux, in this filesystem, creating node_modules.
-So if you are on a Mac or Windows, you will need to launch a development docker at least once as follows:
+So if you are on a Mac or Windows, you may need to launch a development docker at least once as follows:
 ```
   npm run docker-dev
 ```